 The Berkeley Boulevard imprint published several Avengers tie-ins, each a team-up with other superhero teams: with the X-Men against the Leader in Greg Cox's Gamma Quest trilogy (1999–2000) and with the Thunderbolts against Baron Zemo in Pierce Askegren's The Avengers and the Thunderbolts (1999).[4][5]

-The Avengers appear in the opening of Stuart Moore's Thanos: Death Sentence (2017), with a line-up consisting of Captain America, Iron Man, Thor, Captain Marvel, the Vision and the Scarlet Witch.
-The book was published by Marvel.
+The Avengers appear in Stuart Moore's Thanos: Death Sentence (2017), consisting of Captain America, Iron Man, Thor, Captain Marvel, Vision, and Scarlet Witch.

-The team appears in the animated movie Marvel Super Hero Adventures: Frost Fight!
-In the film, the Avengers consist of Captain America, Iron Man, Thor, the Hulk, Captain Marvel and Reptil.[18]
+The Avengers appear in Marvel Super Hero Adventures: Frost Fight!, consisting of Captain America, Iron Man, Thor, the Hulk, Captain Marvel, and Reptil.[18]

 A sequel, Avengers: Age of Ultron,[28] written and directed by Whedon, was released on May 1, 2015.[29]
 The film features all the Avengers returning from the first film,[30] and introduce new team members Scarlet Witch, portrayed by Elizabeth Olsen,[31]Quicksilver, played by Aaron Taylor-Johnson,[32] and Vision, played by Paul Bettany.
 The team is tasked with defeating Ultron, an artificial intelligence created by Tony Stark and Bruce Banner that rebels, aiming to destroy humanity.
 At the end of the film, a new roster of Avengers is established which includes Captain America, Black Widow, Scarlet Witch, Falcon (portrayed by Anthony Mackie), Vision, and War Machine (portrayed by Don Cheadle).[33]